 - Clean and wash the diaper area well.
 Avoid using harsh soaps and alcohol-based wipes.
 It’s recommended to use warm water when washing and pat dry the area.

-- Apply a diaper cream to soothe and moisturise the skin.
+- Apply a diaper cream (more about this later!) to soothe and moisturise the skin.
 Be generous when applying creams, with KidsHealth.org recommending that it be smeared on thickly like cake icing.
 As much as possible, avoid steroid creams, which are generally not recommended for babies.